godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 1. Replace ``switch`` with ``match``.
 2. Remove ``case``.
 3. Remove any ``break``\ s.
-If you don't want to ``break`` by default, you can use ``continue`` for a fallthrough.
+If you don't want to ``break`` by default, you can use ``continue`` followed by a Multiple pattern for a fallthrough.
 4. Change ``default`` to a single underscore.

 **Control flow**:

 The patterns are matched from top to bottom.
-If a pattern matches, the corresponding block will be executed.
+If a pattern matches, the first corresponding block will be executed.
 After that, the execution continues below the ``match`` statement.
-If you want to have a fallthrough, you can use ``continue`` to stop execution in the current block and check the ones below it.
+If you want to have a fallthrough, you can use ``continue`` to stop execution in the current block and check for an additional match in the patterns below it.

 There are 6 pattern types: